AnirudhBadri/corda/docs/source/hello-world-state.rst

 * ``participants``: the list of entities that have to approve state changes such as changing the state's notary or upgrading the state's contract

+Beyond this, our state is free to define any properties, methods, helpers or inner classes it requires to accurately represent a given class of shared facts on the ledger.

 Modelling IOUs
 --------------
-Let's start defining the ``IOUState`` that will represent IOUs on the ledger.
-Beyond implementing the ``ContractState`` interface, our ``IOUState`` will also need properties to track any relevant features of the IOU:
+How should we define the ``IOUState`` representing IOUs on the ledger?
+Beyond implementing the ``ContractState`` interface, our ``IOUState`` will also need properties to track the relevant features of the IOU:

 * The sender of the IOU
 * The IOU's recipient
 * The value of the IOU

-We will abstract away any other details for now, such as the IOU's currency.
-Adding them is as simple as adding an additional property to a Java or Kotlin class.
+There are many more fields you could include, such as the IOU's currency.
+We'll abstract them away for now.
+If you wish to add them later, its as simple as adding an additional property to your class definition.

 Defining IOUState
 -----------------
-Let's update the definition of ``TemplateState`` in TemplateState.java or TemplateState.kt to define an ``IOUState``:
+Let's open TemplateState.java (for Java) or TemplateState.kt (for Kotlin) and update ``TemplateState`` to define an ``IOUState``:

 .. container:: codeset